 1DIAGNOSIS

-2LIFESTYLE MODIFICATIONS
+2LIFESTYLE

-3TESTOSTERONE REPLACEMENT THERAPY (TRT)
+3TESTOSTERONE THERAPY

 Important: Always consult a healthcare professional before starting any treatment regimen.
 The solutions above are for educational purposes and may not be suitable for everyone.